South Carolina Medicaid (Healthy Connections) Long Term Care Programs, Benefits & Eligibility

 Financial Requirements

-The 2024 income limit for HCBS Waivers in South Carolina for a single applicant is $2,829/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+The 2025 income limit for HCBS Waivers in South Carolina for a single applicant is $2,901/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. To understand exactly how your income might impact Medicaid eligibility, consult with a professional like a Certified Medicaid Planner.

-For married applicants with both spouses applying, the 2024 asset limit for HCBS Waivers in South Carolina is a combined $4,000, and the income limit is a combined $5,658/month.
-For a married applicant with just one spouse applying, the 2024 asset limit is $2,000 for the applicant spouse and $66,480 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
-The 2024 income limit is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for HCBS Waivers in South Carolina is a combined $4,000, and the income limit is a combined $5,802/month.
+For a married applicant with just one spouse applying, the 2025 asset limit is $2,000 for the applicant spouse and $66,480 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2024 income limit is $2,901/month for the applicant, and the income of the non-applicant spouse is not counted.

 Functional Requirements

 The functional, or medical, criteria for Home and Community Based Service (HCBS) Waivers in South Carolina is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is normally associated with a nursing home.
-To determine if the Nursing Facility Level of Care requirement is for Medicaid purposes, South Carolina assesses an applicants ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 South Carolina Aged, Blind, and Disabled Medicaid Eligibility Criteria